threefoldtech/info_grid/src/farmerbot/farmerbot.md

 # How to Move Your Farm to a Different Network

-If you are on Main Net and you want to try the farmerbot, you should move your farm to either the Dev Net, the QA Net or the Test Net.
+Note that the farmerbot is currently available for Dev Net, QA Net, Test Net and Main Net.

 To move your farm to a different network, you need to create a new bootstrap image for the new network instead of your current network.
 You should also wipe your 3nodes' disks before moving to a different network.

 To download the Zero-OS bootstrap image, go to the usual bootstrap link [https://v3.bootstrap.grid.tf/](https://v3.bootstrap.grid.tf/) and select the network you want.

-Note that the farmerbot is currently available for Dev Net, QA Net and Test Net.

 ![test_net|690x422](img/farmerbot_5.png)